The Asymmetric Traveling Salesman Problem on Graphs with Bounded Genus: Introduction

 \section{Introduction}

-The Symmetric Traveling Salesman Problem (STSP) has been studied extensively on planar or low-genus metrics.
-In particular, polynomial time approximation schemes have been found for Euclidean TSP \cite{aroraeuclidean}, when the distances are shortest paths in a planar graph \cite{Papadimitriou:planartsp,Arora:planartsp,kleintsp}, or a bounded-genus graph \cite{Demaine:boundedgenus}.

-We give the first constant approximation algorithm for the Asymmetric Traveling Salesman Problem (ATSP) for metrics that are shortest path distances in a weighted directed graph with a bounded orientable genus.
-This is a very natural special case: consider a metric obtained by shortest path distances in a city with one way streets and a constant number of bridges and underpasses.
+We present the first constant-factor approximation algorithm for the Asymmetric Traveling Salesman Problem (ATSP) for metrics defined by a weighted directed graph with a bounded orientable genus.
+This is a natural special case: consider a metric obtained by shortest path distances in a city with one way streets and a constant number of bridges and underpasses.

-The result is in fact more general: we can obtain constant factor approximation algorithms when the underlying graph of the fractional solution of the Held-Karp linear relaxation can be embedded on an orientable surface with bounded genus.
+The result is more general: we can obtain constant factor approximation algorithms when the underlying graph of the fractional solution of the Held-Karp linear programming relaxation has bounded orientable genus.
 It is easy to see that this is a less strict condition.
-In fact, it is known that the corner points of the Held-Karp relaxation polytope define very sparse graphs \cite{goemans06} and in practice, they often turn out to be planar\footnote{Unfortunately, this is not the case in general: one can use the construction of Carr and Vempala \cite{vempala:4/3integralitygap} to construct corner points of the LP relaxation whose underlying graph has arbitrarily high genus.}.
+In fact, it is known that the corner points of the Held-Karp relaxation polytope define very sparse graphs \cite{goemans06} and in practice they often turn out to be planar.

+The symmetric version of this problem (STSP) has been studied extensively on Euclidean~\cite{aroraeuclidean}, planar \cite{Papadimitriou:planartsp,Arora:planartsp,kleintsp} or low-genus metrics \cite{Demaine:boundedgenus}.
+But to the best of our knowledge, this is the first result of this type for ATSP.

-Our algorithm is based on rounding the solution of the Held-Karp linear programming relaxation.
-Therefore, it also gives a constant upper bound on the integrality gap of the LP.
-Note that the best-known constructions for lower bounding the integrality gap, by Charikar et al. \cite{charikar:integralitygap}, are based on directed planar graphs.
+Our algorithm rounds the solution of the Held-Karp linear programming relaxation.
+Therefore, it also gives a constant upper bound on the integrality gap.
+It is worth noting that the best-known constructions that lower bound the integrality gap~\cite{charikar:integralitygap} are also planar.